shardulbee/zchunk/plan.md

 - [ ] Figure out how to fix zig autofmt to not have such long lines?

 ### Done
+- [x] actually read the file in specified KB instad of bytes
 - [x] unrelated: syntax highlighting for TODO
 - [x] Start basic impl
 - [x] Read up on hashing API in Zig